 That’s d’Aulaire’s.
 As a kid, it was my favorite.
 I checked it out literally every week in the fourth grade.
 The colors were bright, almost hyperreal, as befits gods and titans.
 The language was descriptive and direct.
 D’Aulaire’s told it like it was.

-It’s because of this book that I’m a classics major.
-It’s a little ridiculous; there are three of us.
+It’s thanks to Ingri and Edgar Parin d’Aulaire that I’m a classics major, one of three at Cornell.
 Sensible people study computer science or business administration.
-But I’ve always felt more comfortable in the old world — the world of gods and titans — and it’s all because of this book.
+But I’ve always felt more comfortable in the old world—the world of gods and titans—and it’s because of this book.

 The important thing is that in d’Aulaire’s, there’s a two-page spread about the Four Winds.
 It goes like this: